JessieDani/angular-dashboard/README.md

 - Clear Search Term: To improve user experience, ensure that the search term is cleared whenever the search button is clicked.
 This way, users won't have to manually delete the previous search term before entering a new one.

+- Error Indication: It's a good practice to handle errors and provide feedback to the user.
+For instance, if a user searches for an ID that is not found in the API, display a message like "User ID not found".
+This will improve the user experience by providing clear and immediate feedback.

 Note:
 This is a basic component and does not handle errors from the API.
 You may want to extend it to handle such cases, also units test aren't done since it was not stated.